 What Are The Biggest Tires on Honda Pioneer 700?

-However, there are a bunch of people who managed to get 28″ tires on the Honda Pioneer 700 without rubbing, but that might not be possible if your shocks are worn and sag down a bit.
+There are a bunch of cases where people managed to get 28″ tires on the Honda Pioneer 700 without rubbing, but that might not be possible if your shocks are worn and sag down a bit.
 Also, you have to keep in mind that not all tires are true to size, meaning that even though the manufacturer says that they’re 28″, in reality, they can be 28.5″.
 Every bit counts when you are pushing it with tire size – you don’t want to regret buying your tires after you found out that they’re rubbing.

 Now, as for the width, I would certainly recommend going with the 9″ front and 11″ rear combo.
 It gives you the best balance between maneuverability and traction.
 The skinnier front tires will make it easier to steer and the wider rear tires will maximize floatation and traction over mud.